met4citizen/Hypergraph/README.md

 ## Simulation

-Simulation has two modes: `Space` and `Time`.
+Simulation has two supported modes: `Space` and `Time`.

-In `Space` mode the system simulates the evolution of the spatial hypergraph.
-The nodes represent "atoms of space".
-According to the Wolfram Model, the spatial hypergraph represents a spacelike state of the universe, in which elementary particles are localized persistent structures.
+In `Space` mode the system simulates the evolution of the spatial hypergraph with nodes representing "atoms of space".
+According to the Wolfram Model, the spatial hypergraph represents a spacelike state of the universe.

 In `Time` mode the system builds up the causal graph.
-In this view, the nodes are updating events and the directed edges causal relationships.
-According to the Wolfram Model, the flux of causal edges through spacelike and timelike hypersurfaces is related to energy and momentum.
+In this view, the nodes are updating events and the directed edges their causal relationships.
+According to the Wolfram Model, the flux of causal edges through spacelike and timelike hypersurfaces is related to energy and momentum respectively.

 Media control buttons let you rewind to the beginning, start/pause simulation and skip to the end. `Speed` sets the frame rate.

 ## Highlighting

-Subgraphs can be highlighted by clicking `RED`/`BLUE` and using one or more of the supported commands:
+When the simulation ends, subgraphs can be highlighted by clicking `RED`/`BLUE` and using one or more of the following commands:

 Command | Description | Examples
 --- | --- | ---